chelicery/TAU/README.md

 ## Features

-  - test-unit the original test-unit, taken from the Ruby distribution.
-It is being distributed as a gem to allow tool builders to use it as a stand-alone package.
-(The test framework in ruby is going to radically change very soon).
-  - test-unit will be improved actively and may break compatiblity with test-unit 1.2.3.
-(We will not hope it if it isn’t needed.)
+  - test-unit, it is standard ruby library what means it is included in Ruby language, it is beeing distributed as a gem also.
   - Some features exist as separated gems like GUI test runner.
 (Tk, GTK+ and Fox) test-unit-full gem package provides for installing all test-unit related gems easily.

 ## Setup